european-public-network/european-public-network.github.io/docs/4000_developers/4600_tooling/4620_generator-evan.md

 ### 1. Think about data structures and contracts

-The heart of the evan.network are the contracts on the blockchain.
+The heart of the European Public Network are the contracts on the blockchain.
 For this reason, you should think about the following points before starting a project:

 - Read about [Smart Contracts](/docs/developers/smart-contracts.html)